VirtCode/pusta/docs/custom/config.md

 As you can see, some of these properties require commands, which have dynamic arguments in them.
 To specify where each argument goes, a special syntax is used, giving the argument name in caps surrounded by ampersands.
 This special string is replaced by the actual argument on runtime.
 Take the default for the `root_elevator` as an example: `sudo %COMMAND%`

+- `default_directory` - The directory where shell commands are executed if not set otherwise.
+Relative paths provided in module definitions are subpaths of this directory, unless specified otherwise in the documentation.
+Since this can impact how certain modules are installed, it is **not recommended** to change this property.
+The default is the home directory (`$HOME`).
 - `root_elevator` - The tool that is used to acquire root privileges.
 This used to perform things on the system that require root privileges.
 Because everything pusta does is over the shell, this program will be used in the shell to acquire root privileges for just that single action.
 This command needs to contain the `%COMMAND%` argument.
 In most cases this will be `sudo %COMMAND%` (the default), or `doas %COMMAND%`.
 - `file_previewer` - This tool is used to preview scripts before executing them, if so configured in the security settings.
 This command takes the `%FILE%` argument.
 The default is `less %FILE%`.
 - `package_manager` - This is an entire category for how to use the system package manager.
 The default for this category are dummy values, which will print an error if they are used.